moshemarciano/napp.alloy.adapter.restsql/README.md

     relations : {
 		'photos' : {
-			method : 'fetchPhotos', // optional, if not set will be determined automatically collection_id : 'album_id' // optional, if not set, determined automatically type : 'one' // optional, 'one to many' or 'many to many' }
+			method : 'fetchPhotos', // optional, if not set will be determined automatically collection_id : 'album_id', // optional, if not set, determined automatically type : 'one' // optional, 'one to many' or 'many to many' }
     },